NahumDm/Dawurogna-figurative-speaking/README.md

 ## License

-This project is open-source and available under the [MIT License](LICENSE).
+This project is open-source and available under the [Apache 2.0](LICENSE).

 ---